micahvdm/meta-myrpi/README.md

 $ bitbake -c menuconfig virtual/kernel
 ```

 at the end, it will create a `.config` file with the kernel parameters.
+In this setup, the file is located in
+`/mnt/yocto/rpi3/tmp/work-shared/raspberrypi3-64/kernel-source/.kernel-meta/cfg/.config`.

-It can also create a configuration fragment (i.e. a smaller file including only the modified parts) by running the following command:
+It is also possible to create a configuration fragment (i.e. a smaller file including only the modified parts) by running the following command:

 ```bash
 $ bitbake -c diffconfig virtual/kernel
 ```

-The fragment file can be embedded into a recipe to configure the kernel automaticaly in the next time.
+The generated fragment file (`fragment.cfg`) can be embedded into a recipe to configure the kernel automaticaly in the next time.
 Check [Customizing the Linux kernel](https://variwiki.com/index.php?title=Yocto_Customizing_the_Linux_kernel) for more information.

 When ready, save the kernel configuration by running: